A hierarchical expected improvement method for Bayesian optimization: Numerical Experiments

 \item {\bf Levy Function} (6-dimensional function on domain $\Omega =[-10,10]^6$): where $\omega_i = 1+(x_i-1)/4$ for $i=1,\cdots,6$, \item {\bf Ackley Function} (10-dimensional function on domain $\Omega =[-5,5]^{10}$): \end{itemize}

 The simulation set-up is as follows.
 We compare the proposed HEI method under different hyperparameter specifications (HEI-Weak, HEI-MMAP, HEI-DSD), with the EI method under ordinary kriging (EI-OK) and universal kriging (EI-UK), the Student EI (SEI) method with fixed hyperparameters $(0.2,12)$ as recommended in \cite{benassi2011robust}, the UCB approach under ordinary kriging (UCB-OK, \citealp{Srinivas:2010:GPO:3104322.3104451}) with default exploration parameter $2.96$, the $\epsilon$-greedy EI approach \citep{bull2011convergence} under ordinary kriging ($\epsilon$-EI-OK) and universal kriging ($\epsilon$-EI-UK) with $\epsilon = 0.1$ as suggested in~\cite{sutton2018reinforcement}, and the $\gamma$-stabilized EI method \citep{wynne2020convergence} under universal kriging (Stab-EI-UK) with $\gamma = \min(0.1d, 0.8)$\footnote{Stab-EI-UK requires the next query point $x_{n+1}$ to satisfy $s_n(x_{n+1})\geq \gamma \norm{s_n(x)}_{\infty}$.
-In our implementation, we randomly sample $10^{d+2}$ points to find $\norm{s_n(x)}_{\infty}$ and set $\gamma =\min(0.1d, 0.8)$ as distance increases with dimension, which achieves the near optimal convergence rate~\citep{wynne2020convergence}.}.
+In our implementation, we randomly sample $10^{d+2}$ points to find $\norm{s_n(x)}_{\infty}$ and set $\gamma =\min(0.1d, 0.8)$.}.
 For HEI-Weak, the hyperparameters $(a,b)$ are set as $a = b =0.1$; for HEI-MMAP and HEI-DSD, the hyperparameters $(\zeta,\iota)$ are set as $\zeta = \iota = 2$.
 All methods use the Mat\'ern correlation with smoothness parameter $2.5$, and are run for a total of $T=120$ function evaluations.
-Here, the kriging model is fitted using the \textsc{R} package \texttt{kergp} \citep{kergp}.
-All results are averaged over 20 replications.
+Here, the kriging model is fitted using the \textsc{R} package \texttt{kergp} \citep{kergp}. {As mentioned in Section \ref{sec:alg}, all methods are initialized using maximin Latin hypercube designs \citep{morris1995exploratory}.} Simulation results are averaged over 20 replications except the Ackley function, due to the heavy computation burden for fitting the high-dimensional GP model.